Learning transitions in classical Ising models and deformed toric codes

 Here the measurement probability is given by Born's rule $P(\bm{s})= \sum_\mu \braket{\phi_\mu(\bm{s})}$ which leads to the exact same result as Bayes' rule~\eqref{eq:condprob} in the classical inference model.
 The coherent information~\cite{Nielsen96coherentinfo, Gullans20scalabledecoder} of the toric code~\cite{Fan24coherinfo} under such measurement channel is related to the domain wall entropy $I_c$ in \eqref{eq:coherentinformation}, by noting that now $C_{\bm{s}}=\bra{\phi_-(\bm{s})}\ket{\phi_+(\bm{s})}$ takes physical meaning as the fidelity between two topologically degenerate states~\cite{teleportcode}.
 Then it is straightforward to map the phase diagram of the classical inference model to that of the toric code in Fig.~\ref{fig:phasediagram}(b,c).
 In the SG regime, the toric code is subjected to strong measurement and dephased into a classical loop gas, which loses the quantum memory ($I_c=0$) but still retains a classical topological memory encoded by the domain wall as a non-contractible loop.
 Such a phase is characterized by order parameters $[C_{\bm{s}}]=0 \ ,\ [C_{\bm{s}}^2]\neq 0$.
 In the FM regime, the classical topological memory is lost, since the domain wall is exponentially suppressed dictated by $[C_{\bm{s}}]\neq 0$.
 The location of the phase boundary between the PM and the SG phases, $\gamma_c$, determines the information-theoretic threshold of the toric code states against measurement.
 According to the phase diagram, when one deforms the toric code away from its $\beta=0$ fixed point by increasing $\beta$, the information-theoretic threshold $\gamma_c$ decreases from $\gamma_N\approx 0.782$ (Nishimori threshold) to $\gamma_T\approx 0.598(2)$ (tricritical threshold) instead of vanishing as the critical point is approached.
 Then it suddenly drops to zero when it becomes a trivial phase.
 In other words, the existence of a tricritical point at finite $\gamma_T$ means that coherent superpositions of deformed toric code states remain stable to measurement even when arbitrarily close to the critical point.
 Here, this is a consequence of the marginal irrelevance of $\mathbbm{Z}_2$ symmetric measurements in the Ising CFT.

 {\it Symmetry perspective}.-- Let us close by discussing the symmetries of the three phases around the tricritical point.
-We will focus on the RK wavefunctions $\ket{\psi(\bm{s})} = \sum_{\bm{\sigma}} \sqrt{P(\bm{\sigma}|\bm{s})} \ket{\bm{\sigma}}$ associated with the conditional distributions $P(\bm{\sigma}|\bm{s})$; for this discussion we can consider an infinite system, and so we omit the boundary condition index $\mu$.
-Ising criticality is, of course, a well-known universality class for $\mathbbm{Z}_2$ symmetry breaking in disorder-free situations (e.g., when moving from paramagnet to ferromagnet).
+We will focus on the RK wavefunctions $\ket{\psi(\bm{s})} = \sum_{\bm{\sigma}} \sqrt{P(\bm{\sigma}|\bm{s})} \ket{\bm{\sigma}}$ associated with the conditional distributions $P(\bm{\sigma}|\bm{s})$; for this discussion we consider an infinite system and omit $\mu$.
+Ising criticality is a well-known universality class for $\mathbbm{Z}_2$ symmetry breaking in disorder-free situations.
 In the presence of disorder, Nishimori criticality -- in lieu of Ising -- has been found to be ubiquitous in $\mathbbm{Z}_2$ mixed quantum states governed by Born's rule~\cite{Preskill2002, NishimoriCat,Chen24nishimori,JYLee,Fan24coherinfo}, where it has been connected to $\mathbbm{Z}_2$ strong-to-weak spontaneous symmetry breaking~\cite{You24weaksym, Wang24strtowksym, Luo24weaksym}.
 These two universality classes naturally appear in the problem at hand, and are inevitably bound to join at the tricritical point we have identified, see Figs.~\ref{fig:phasediagram}(b,c).
 The three phases meeting at the tricritical point distinguish themselves by exhibiting strong, weak, or no $\mathbbm{Z}_2$ symmetry, in a sense we now discuss.